 The students can have their credits from their previous studies at the University transferred if they follow the official procedure specified here.
-The student must complete the appropriate form (Record of Recognition of Study Obligations - Previous Study at Faculty of Social Sciences, available on the faculty website) and submit it, together with the transcript of grades or an SIS printout, which demonstrates the successful completion of the course(s) and the grade(s) earned via the programme's Moodle site.
-Note: Only the credits earned a maximum of 4 years before the transfer can be transferred.
+The student must complete the appropriate form (Transferring Credit Form, available on the faculty website) and send it, together with the transcript of grades or an SIS printout, which demonstrates the successful completion of the course(s) and the grade(s) earned, to the Programme Coordinator.